apnadkarni/blt/man/datatable.rst

   determined from the column type.
 But you can use **-ascii** or **-dictionary** switch to sort the rows.
-If the **-list**, **-nonempty**, **-unique**, or **-values** switches are present, a list of the sort rows is returned instead of rearranging the rows in the table. *Switches* can be one of the following:
+If the **-list**, **-nonempty**, **-unique**, or **-values** switches are present, a list of the sorted rows is returned instead of rearranging the rows in the table. *Switches* can be one of the following:

   **-ascii**